 33 Darlinghurst Road, Potts Point; (02) 9368 7333

 The Stockade Brew Co.
 Barrel Room

 If a place is the sum of its parts, then this Marrickville brewery must be all family.
 In one corner, there’s a group of young bucks happily appreciating sips in the barrel room.
-At almost every second table in the expansive warehouse space, families are juggling well-behaved kids and golden, frothy beers.
+At almost every second table in the expansive warehouse space, families are juggling well-behaved kids and frothy, golden beers.
 It’s a grown-up spot for a classically rowdy drink and the beers on tap reflect that.
-Alongside the expert staple brews of 8 Bit, Chop Shop Duel and Hop Splicer, for example, there are also a few barrel-aged options that come of age on-site.
-For the peckish, a food truck is stationed at the venue’s entrance and regularly rotate: when we visit, local burger slinger Baby Rey’s gets into the spirit with beer-infused sauces and truffle-doused fries.
+Alongside the expert staple brews of 8 Bit, Chop Shop Duel and Hop Splicer for example, there are also a few barrel-aged options that mature on-site.
+For the peckish, a food truck is stationed at the venue’s entrance and its offerings are regularly rotated: when we visit, local burger slinger Baby Rey’s gets into the spirit with beer-infused sauces and truffle-doused fries.

 25 Cadagon Street, Marrickville